tpolvinen/tpolvinen.github.io/_posts/blog/2017-06-19-Interview-Groundwork.md

 **P. Alasuutari.
 Laadullinen tutkimus 2.0** [Vastapaino](http://vastapaino.fi/kirjat/laadullinen-tutkimus-2-0/)

 While I have a rather short time in hand to go through all of that, by reading though the most relevant -I think- parts of Handbook of Interview Research I managed to get get some additional insights and many confirmations that the way I've been collecting contacts and how I've been planning the interviews has been quite all right.
-I believe that I'll get some additional insights in a next couple of days while the rest of the material.
+I believe that I'll get some additional insights in a next couple of days as I read the rest of the material.

 ![Photo of books](../../../images/posts/IMG_1253.jpg)